esraa66/task-management/README.md

 # Task Management API

-A robust RESTful API for task management with role-based access control, built with Laravel 11 and JWT authentication.
+A robust RESTful API for task management with role-based access control, built with Laravel 12 and JWT authentication.

+## Overview

+This API allows managers and users to manage tasks with features like:

+- Task creation, update
+- Assigning tasks to users
+- Task dependencies (cannot complete tasks until dependencies are completed)
+- Role-based access control (Managers vs Users)
+- Filtering tasks by status, due date, and assignee

+---

 ## Features